Eldritch Instinct System Reference Document (v0.8)

 Arlene: “Thank you, Rosa!
 He almost got me.”
 What’s in the casket?

 Warden: The amulet you were hoping to find appears to have been removed.
 Instead, you find what is undoubtedly another one of your husband’s fingers, ripped crudely off his hand.
-You gain 1d4 Insight, Rosalie you gain 1.

 Insight